3.48%

 To increase your chances of loan approval, take steps to boost your credit score or repair your credit score.
 You should:

-Several things can happen if you skip your loan repayments or deviate from your loan repayment schedule.
+Several things can happen if you’re unable to repay your loan or deviate from your loan repayment schedule.

 Late interest and compound interest will start accruing on the balances owed